 The couple were later married in person at the Cathedral of Montefiascone, in Viterbo, Italy, in September 1719.
 The couple took up residence at the Palazzo Muti, in Rome, a residence which was provided by the generosity of the Pope.

 A fleet sent to Britain in 1719 was hit by a great storm which damaged the ships and forced their return.
 A diversionary expedition did reach the Hebridean Isle of Lewis where they were joined by a force lead by the ardent Jacobite Marquis of Tullibardine and the Earl of Seaforth.
-They occupied a pass near Glenshiel, there they were met by government forces on 10th June.
+They occupied a pass near Glenshiel, where they were met by government forces on 10th June.
 An indecisive battle took place which was not followed up.

 James' marriage to Clementina Sobieski was to produce two sons, Charles Edward Stuart, better known to history as Bonnie Prince Charlie, who was born in 1720 and Henry Benedict Stuart, later to be known as Cardinal York, born in March 1725.

 Maria Clementina was prone to melancholy and the marriage was not untroubled, by now living separately from her husband at the convent of St. Cecilia in Rome, her zeal for the Catholic religion sometimes bordered on mania and she indulged in long periods of fasting.
 This extreme behaviour has adverse effects on her health.
 She died prematurely in 1735 at the Apostolic Palace, Rome.
-James, or 'the Old Pretender' as he came to be known, lived on in Rome until his death on 1st January, 1766, at the age of 77.
+James, or 'the Old Pretender' as he came to be known, lived on in Rome until his death on 1st January 1766, at the age of 77.
 He was buried at St.Peter's Basilica within the Vatican.